hed-standard/hed-specification/docs/source/Appendix_A.md

 The number of asterisks indicates the level of the node in the subtree.
 The attributes are in curly braces (`{ }`) and the description is in square brackets (`[ ]`).

-Node names in HED versions >= 8.0.0 can only contain alphanumeric characters, hyphens, and under-bars (i.e., they must be of type [`nameClass`](./Appendix_A.md#a13-value-classes).
+Node names in HED versions &ge; 8.0.0 can only contain alphanumeric characters, hyphens, and under-bars (i.e., they must be of type [`nameClass`](./Appendix_A.md#a13-value-classes).
 They cannot contain blanks and must be unique.

 HED versions < 8.0.0 allow blanks in node names and also have some duplicate node names.
-Use of HED versions < 8.0.0 is deprecated, although validators still support them at this time.
+Use of HED versions < 8.0.0 is deprecated and validators no longer support their use.

 For top nodes and normal nodes, everything after the node name must be contained within `<nowiki></nowiki>` tags.
 The `#` is included within the `<nowiki></nowiki>` tags in placeholder nodes.